Para-snowboarding classification: Governance

-For Australian competitors in this sport, the sport and classification is managed the national sport federation with support from the Australian Paralympic Committee.
-There are three types of classification available for Australian competitors: Provisional, national and international.
-The first is for club level competitions, the second for state and national competitions, and the third for international competitions.
+For Australian competitors in this sport, the sport and classification are managed by the national sports federation with support from the Australian Paralympic Committee.
+There are three types of classification available for Australian competitors: Provisional, national, and international.
+The first is for club-level competitions, the second for state and national competitions, and the third for international competitions.

 At the Paralympic Games

 After initially rejecting the sport in August 2011, the International Paralympic Committee changed its mind and added Para-snowboarding to the Alpine Skiing programme on 2 May 2012.
 The President of the Sochi 2014 Olympic Organizing Committee, Dmitry Chernyshenko, welcomed the addition of the new sport, saying:

 The sport made its official Winter Paralympic debut in the 2014 Winter Paralympics in Sochi, Russia.
 There were men's and women's standing snowboard cross.
 Only events in the SB-LL class were offered.
-The events were run in a time-trial format (one rider on course at a time), and. unlike some other Paralympic events, results were calculated without factors that adjust times based on disability classification.
-Each athlete got three runs over a course of jumps, bumps and turns.
+The events were run in a time-trial format (one rider on the course at a time); unlike other Paralympic events, results were calculated without factors that adjust times based on disability classification.
+Each athlete got three runs through jumps, bumps, and turns.
 Times from the best two were added together for their final total.

 Both events were run on 14 March 2014.
 The women's event was won by Bibian Mentel-Spee from the Netherlands in a time of 1 minute 57.43 seconds.
-France's Cecile Hernandez Ep Cervellon came second with a time of 2 minutes 07.31 seconds.
+France's Cecile Hernandez Ep Cervellon came second with 2 minutes 07.31 seconds.
 America's Amy Purdy came third in 2 minutes 14.29 seconds.
 The men's event was a clean sweep for the United States.
 Evan Strong won in 1 minute 43.61 seconds, followed by Michael Shea with a time of 1:44.18 and Keith Gabel with a time of 1:47.10.

 Future

 The snowboarding cross events at Sochi were a success, with tickets for para-snowboarding events being among the first to sell out.
-In April 2014 the IPC announced plans to add slalom to the events at 2018 Winter Paralympics in Pyeongchang, South Korea.
+In April 2014, the IPC announced plans to add slalom to the events at the 2018 Winter Paralympics in Pyeongchang, South Korea.
 Consideration was also given to having the snowboard cross event run with pairs of athletes competing against each other rather than as a time trial.
 There were still no plans to add non-standing or visually impaired events.
-As of 2014, visually impaired events were not considered for medal events at WSF Para-Snowboard competitions due to the small numbers of internationally competitive athletes.
+As of 2014, visually impaired events were not considered medal events at WSF Para-Snowboard competitions due to the small numbers of internationally competitive athletes.